Mary Myint: Career

 She attended a make-up and hairdressing course in Shanghai.
 She also attended a Korean-run Western Dance Training College and received a diploma.

 At the urging of a Korean teacher, she entered the 1947 Shanghai Beauty Pageant and won it.
 She lived in Shanghai until 1949.

 On her return to Namtu from Shanghai, she descended to Rangoon to enter the art world.
 In Rangoon, she applied work as the actress to A1 Film Company while she was staying at the home of Daw Khin Phone Tint, who was as close as a sister.
 She could not speak Burmese fluently and A1 Film Company was not accepted for the Burmese sound film.

 Then, through the director Shwe Done Bi Aung, she got involved with Win Win Theater.
 Tekkatho Myo Chit acted as an admiral, Khin Ohn Myint acted as an Indian and she acted as a Chinese girl under the name Shanghai beauty queen May One in the play "Thitsar Pan Hna Khaing".

 Later, she renamed to Khin San Myint and Mary Myint, chosen by Shwe Done Bi Aung.
 Shanghai Beauty Mary Myint has been confirmed.
 She performed thirty plays.
 She practiced speaking fluently and became fluent in Burmese.
 The song 'Shwe Lal Daing' composed by Alinka Kyaw Swa Shwe Pyi Aye was sung by Mary Myint herself in the film Pin Myint Mar Lar which was written and directed by Aung Tha Pyay Film Company.
 This song was sung by Kyi Kyi Htay in early and Tin Tin Mu sang in Win Oo 's film Mone May Par Naing.

 She learned to write from Saw Mon Nyin, a former teacher in Namtu.
 In Rangoon, she wrote short stories while living in a rented house with her cousin Nan Kham Phone.
 She wrote short stories such as "Cherry from Shan Thani", "Myaw Hlyat Myaw Sae", "Kyway Lwint Cherry" and "Mann Shwe Nwe Wai Yee" under the pen name Saw Shin Mon and sent her short stories to the Yuwadi Journal published by Dagon Khin Khin Lay.
 She wrote the novel "Pin Myint Mar Lar" and she directed it as a film with actor Zeya and Shwe Ko.

-A member of the Yuwadi Authors Assocuation, Dagon Khin Khin Lay was worried that Mary Myint was renting a room, so she kept her a separate room on her Burmese-era Newspaper house.
+A member of the Yuwadi Authors Association, Dagon Khin Khin Lay was worried that Mary Myint was renting a room, so she kept her a separate room on her Burmese-era Newspaper house.
 She also kept her writing joyful.
 Mary Myint and her sister, who was very young and earning a lot of money for acting, was asked by Dagon Khin Khin Lay to save money and buy a plot of land on Kyeemyindaing and Bahan Windamia Road.
 Mary Myint initially received only 3,000 kyats for acting, but later increased to 15,000.
 Acting fees of top actresses around 1960s were 20,000 kyats.
 The actors and actresses received the same acting fees in that time.